ArcInstitute/Lizard-Wizard/README.md

 `mamba` is needed to run the pipeline.
 It is a faster version of `conda`. `mamba` can be installed via `conda`.

-To install both, see the [conda/mamba Notion docs](https://www.notion.so/arcinstitute/Conda-Mamba-8106bed9553d46cca1af4e10f486bec2).
+To install both `conda` and `mamba`, see the [conda/mamba Notion docs](https://www.notion.so/arcinstitute/Conda-Mamba-8106bed9553d46cca1af4e10f486bec2).

 ## Nextflow install